Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The first basketball game".</h2 head><h3 quote align='center'>"Gym teacher James Naismith organized the first game of basketball, which was played on this day in 1891 in a school in Springfield, Massachusetts.
-Chaos reigned and a fight broke out, which prompted Naismith to develop the sport's original rules.
-Read what James Naismith wrote for Encyclop\u00e6dia Britannica in 1929 ".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Brandenburg Gate reopened".</h2 head><h3 quote align='center'>"On this day in 1989, the Brandenburg Gate in Berlin was reopened as East and West Germany continued moving toward reunification.
+Berliners had been unable to use the gate since 1961, when the newly built Berlin Wall blocked access to it.".</h3 quote></h3 OTD